 Bellaire has experienced a growth and change in its demographics over the past ten years.
-The 2010 Census shows a total population of 17,849 residents.
-This is in excess of the 15,000 "build out" population projected for 2015 in the 1997 Comprehensive Plan Update.
-The number of households, as well as household income, have also increased.
-Much of the demographic shift has occurred in conjunction with the extensive redevelopment of residential housing within the City.
-Approximately 20% of residences had been redeveloped at the time the Comprehensive Plan Update was adopted.
-According to City building permit data through 2008, that percentage has surpassed 60%.
+The 2010 Census shows a total population of 16,855 residents.
+In 2009 approximately 20% of residences had been redeveloped at the time the Comprehensive Plan Update was adopted; in 2015 that percentage has surpassed 60%.
 New homes tend to be larger than the houses they replace leaving residents with smaller yards.
-Bellaire households, many with children living at home, are thus left with smaller lots.
+Bellaire households, many with children living at home, are thus left with greater lot coverage and smaller yards.
 This tends to increase the demand for public green spaces, play fields and other City amenities.
-Bellaire currently falls below the national ratio of residents to acres of parkland as identified by the National Parks and Recreation Association (NPRA).
+Bellaire currently falls below the national ratio of residents to acres of parkland as identified by the National Parks and Recreation Association (NPRA, 2012).
 Further demographic information is available in the Comprehensive Plan.